 2. Don’t get Tempted with Saturated and Trans Fats

 Foods with saturated fats as well as trans fats are, no doubt tasty, but you have to avoid them.
 They are the main culprit when it comes to dietary cholesterol.
 These bad fats can only increase bad cholesterol and triglycerides in your blood.
 You should not get more than 7-10% of your daily calories from saturated fats.
-Meat and full fat dairy products have high concentrations of saturated fats while fried foods and commercially baked and cooked foods are high on transfats.
+Meat and full-fat dairy products have high concentrations of saturated fats while fried foods and commercially baked and cooked foods are high on transfats.
 When you buy these ready to eat food packages, you cannot even depend upon the labels that read ‘trans fats free.’
-Reason, in United States even 0.5 gm of trans fat per serving is allowed to be labeled as trans fat free.
-This means when you have these so called trans fat free foods, you are having 0.5 gm of trans fats in every serving.
+The reason, in the United States even 0.5 gm of trans fat per serving is allowed to be labelled as trans-fat-free.
+This means when you have these so-called trans fat free foods, you are having 0.5 gm of trans fats in every serving.
 Just imagine if you take several servings, how much trans fat are you going to consume!
-So instead of going by the label screaming ‘Trans free fat,’ read the ingredients list.
+So instead of going by the label screaming ‘Trans-free fat,’ read the ingredients list.
 If it even reads an item called ‘partially hydrogenated oil,’ it does contain trans fats.
 So better avoid it.

 Here is a list of foods having high levels of saturated fats and trans that you must avoid having if you really want to reduce cholesterol levels.

-In place of saturated fats, start having healthier fats – monounstaurated fats found in olive, peanut and canola oils and polyunsaturated fats found in nuts such as almonds and walnuts.
+In place of saturated fats, start having healthier fats – monounsaturated fats found in olive, peanut and canola oils and polyunsaturated fats found in nuts such as almonds and walnuts.

-Many studies have been conducted that say monounstaurated fats not only lower LDL cholesterol but also help in raising the levels of good HDL cholesterol in our blood.
+Many studies have been conducted that say monounsaturated fats not only lower LDL cholesterol but also help in raising the levels of good HDL cholesterol in our blood.
 So next time when you use an oil for salad dressings or for marinating chicken and fish as well as for roasting vegetables, use the healthier olive oil rather than any vegetable oil!
-A study conducted by Baylor College of Medicine found out monounsaturated fatty acids (MUFAs) in olive oil can even reduce LDL cholesterol in people with diabetes or metabolic syndrome just as efficiently as low fat diets!
-Some of the natural sources of monounsaturated fats such as Avocado may actually help in raising the good HDL cholesterol while reducing LDL due to its component beta-sitosterol- a plant based plant which reduces the amount of cholesterol that can be absorbed from food.
+A study conducted by Baylor College of Medicine found out monounsaturated fatty acids (MUFAs) in olive oil can even reduce LDL cholesterol in people with diabetes or metabolic syndrome just as effective as low-fat diets!
+Some of the natural sources of monounsaturated fats such as Avocado may actually help in raising the good HDL cholesterol while reducing LDL due to its component beta-sitosterol- a plant-based plant which reduces the amount of cholesterol that can be absorbed from food.
 However, just like nuts, avocados are high in calories so you should have them in moderation.
-Here is the list of foods that contain heart friendly monounstaurated fats.
+Here is the list of foods that contain heart-friendly monounsaturated fats.

 4. Go Even for Polyunsaturated Fats